-In this research, we investigated the morphology and controlled release potential of insulin/polyelectrolyte complexes, shedding light on their suitability for advancing targeted drug delivery systems.
-We studied the complexation of insulin with a biocompatible diblock copolymer, consisting of a weak polycation poly(N,N-dimethylaminoethyl methacrylate), DMA, or a strong polycation poly(N,N,N-trimethylammonioethyl methacrylate), QDMA, and a neutral hydrophilic poly(ethylene oxide), EO, block at physiological pH (see Fig. 1).
+This research investigates the morphology and controlled release potential of insulin/polyelectrolyte complexes, shedding light on their suitability for advancing targeted drug delivery systems.
+In our work, we studied the complexation of insulin with a biocompatible diblock copolymer consisting of a weak polycation poly(N,N-dimethylaminoethyl methacrylate), DMA, or a strong polycation poly(N,N,N-trimethylammonioethyl methacrylate), QDMA, and a neutral hydrophilic poly(ethylene oxide), EO, block at physiological pH (see Fig. 1).
 The presence of weak charged functional groups allows us to control the stability and morphology of the complex, and thus encapsulation properties by variation of the polymer and insulin charge.
-We followed the co-assembly of PE and insulin and their disassembly using isothermal titration calorimetry, scattering (neutron, X-ray and light), size ecxlusion chromatography, and transmission electron microscopy techniques.
-The novelty of our approach comes from the possibility to encapsulate not only insulin but also negatively charged solutes.
+We followed the co-assembly of PE and insulin and their disassembly using calorimetry, scattering, and microscopy.
+The novelty of our approach comes from the possibility to encapsulate not only insulin but also negatively charged moieties.
 The formed complexes were used for encapsulation and release of bivalent negatively charged low-molar mass drug, protoporphyrin-IX, PrP, and zinc (II) protoporphyrin-IX, ZnPrP, that are used as photosensitizers for photodynamic therapy in cancer treatment due to their ability to generate reactive molecular species in the presence of oxygen and light, and thus destroy cancer cells.